 If the plant is young, feed it a bit less.
 Around 1-2 scoops will be good enough.
 If the plant is bigger, we can give them 3-4 scoops.
 You can feed it every 1-2 months.

 Dragon fruits also absorb nutrients from their foliage surprisingly well.
 Some foliage spray may also work.
 Don't over-feed them with too much nitrogen because that can kill the plants.
 Slow time-release feed works well for this purpose.

 When flower buds are beginning to show up, we can stop the feeding & reduce the water amount.
 When the fruits are beginning to ripe (the fruit nourishing stage), don't feed them too much.
 Feeding too much at this stage causes the fruits to turn very dark green.
 This actually creates some tightening of the fruits & can actually slow down their growth.

 For simplicity, you can break down the feeding into three times.
 It's good to feed before that stage arrives so the plants have some time to absorb & use the nutrients.
-When flowers start to turn dry & yellow (like hay) on the fruits, we can begin water to keep the plants moist.
+When flowers start to turn dry & yellow (a bit like hay) on the fruits, we can begin water to keep the plants moist.

 |Building up branches|